Norse South East is currently out of stock of garden waste bins due to supply issues caused by the coronavirus pandemic.

 When will my garden waste be collected?

-Garden waste collection calendars will be sent to customers when they join or renew their licence.
+Garden waste collection calendars will be sent to customers when they join.

 The service does not run over the Christmas period, but we will collect real Christmas trees with garden waste when we resume in January.